Emergency:

 Myth: Conjunctivitis is a minor condition and doesn't require medical attention.

 Fact: While many cases of conjunctivitis might resolve on their own, some can lead to serious complications if not treated.
-It's essential to consult a doctor, especially if the symptoms are severe or persistent.
+It's essential to consult a Eye doctor at Ophthalmology hospital, especially if the symptoms are severe or persistent.

 Myth: Using antibiotic eye drops will immediately cure conjunctivitis.